HaukeBartsch/dicomrouter/README.md

 This program requires python 2.7 and pydicom.
 Once started with:

-     python2.7 processSingleFile.py start
+     > python2.7 processSingleFile.py start

-it will daemon-ize itself (work in the background) and wait for DICOM slices it needs to process.
-The reason why this is nice is that the python script does not need to be restarted for every image that arrives.
-On our machines this solution can distribute images as fast as they arrive (produces a load of 0.85).
+it will daemon-ize itself (work in the background) and wait for DICOM files.
+The reason why this program is relatively fast is that the script does not need to be restarted for every image that arrives.
+On our machines this solution can distribute images to our study directories as fast as they arrive.

-In order to tell the program to work (e.g. look at DICOM tags and decide where to put the slice) write some information into a pipe the programs listens to.
+In order to tell the program to process (look at the DICOM tags and decide where to put the slice) we write some information into a named pipe the programs listens to.
 Here an example controlled by dcmtk's storescp as DICOM listener:

    pipe=/tmp/.processSingleFilePipe
    /usr/pubsw/packages/dcmtk/3.6.0/bin/storescp --fork \